learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/three.md

 ## Setting Up Your Files

-To discuss how to creating a functioning scene in Three.js and render your first 3D object, we can examine some code excerpts from the Three.js documentation.
+To discuss how to create a functioning scene in Three.js and render your first 3D object, we can examine some code excerpts from the Three.js documentation.

 First, you will need to create a new HTML file named `index.html`